The Invisible Battle: Strengthening Mental Health with Light Therapy

 Just in case you weren't familiar with light therapy...
 It uses intense, full-spectrum light at between 1,000 and 10,000 lux (strange word, but this is how we measure light intensity) to help regulate our Circadian Rhythm.

 Our Circadian Rhythm, together with our biological clock (often referred to interchangeably, but in fact, function independently), is important in the regulation of important bodily functions, such as sleep-wake cycles, hormone release, eating habits and digestion, and body temperature.
-When our Circadian Rhythm is off, we can suffer from all kinds of problems, including depression, sleep disorders, bipolar disorder and obesity!
+When our Circadian Rhythm is off, we can suffer from all kinds of problems, including SAD, sleep disorders, bipolar disorder and obesity!

 Bottom line?
 It's really important that you have a regular Circadian Rhythm (and this is where light therapy comes in!).